CesiumGS/3d-tiles/specification/Metadata/README.md

 **Schemas** contain a set of **classes** and **enums**.
 A class represents a category of similar entities, defined as a set of **properties**.
 Each property describes values of a particular type.
 An enum defines a set of named values representing a single value type, and may be referenced by class properties.
 Schema definitions do not describe how entities or properties are stored, and may be represented in a file format in various ways.
 Schemas can be reused across multiple assets or even file formats.

-**Entities** are instantiations of class, populated with **property values** conforming to the class definition.
+**Entities** are instantiations of a class, populated with **property values** conforming to the class definition.
 Every property value of an entity must be defined by its class, and an entity must not have extraneous property values.
 Properties of a class may be required, in which case all entities instantiating the class are required to include them.

 >  **Implementation note:** Entities may be defined at various levels of abstraction.
 Within a large dataset, individual vertices or texels may represent entities with granular metadata properties.
 Vertices and texels may be organized into higher-order groups (such as meshes, scene graphs, or tilesets) having their own associated properties.